New Zealand DX class locomotive: Numbering

-The DX class was originally numbered from 2600 to 2648 - which in common with NZR practice of the time was based on power output (2600 hp).
+The DX class was originally numbered from 2600 to 2648 – which in common with NZR practice of the time was based on power output (2600 hp).

-With the introduction of the computerised Traffic Monitoring System (TMS) in 1979, the class was renumbered.
+With the introduction of the computerised Traffic Monitoring System (TMS) in 1979, the class was soon renumbered.
 The DX class received four-digit numbers starting with 5, in which the fourth number is a check digit for the number.
 The locomotives were numbered in order, with DX 2600 renumbered DX5016 (6 being the check digit) and DX 2648 renumbered DX5517.
 The numbers 500x, 515x, 534x and 549x were not used as these numbers do not generate a valid check digit, and DX 2639 never received a TMS number as it had been withdrawn by then.

 The DXB and DXC sub-classes have kept their original TMS numbers, while the DXR class received new TMS numbers beginning with 8, numbered irrespective of their DX number.
-DX5045 received a new TMS number using the DXB algorithm (5520) when it was upgraded and returned to service following being involved in a fatal derailment at Te Wera in 2002 (when re-introduced into service, the DXB classification was used to denote what is now the DXC sub-class).
+DX5045 received a new TMS number using the DXB algorithm (5520) when it was upgraded and returned to service by following being involved in a fatal derailment at Te Wera in 2002 (when re-introduced into service, the DXB classification was used to denote what is now the DXC sub-class).

 Livery

-Upon introduction, all the DX class members were painted in a livery consisting of the locomotive body painted orange except for a yellow segment at the top of the locomotives.
+Upon introduction, all the DX class members were painted in a livery consisting of the locomotive body painted orange except for a chrome yellow segment that curved down from the top of the locomotive's long hood and ran back to its trailing end.
+The cheat line separating the orange from the yellow was approximately half-way up the side of the locomotive.
+The reasons for this livery have not been established.
 This livery was known as "Clockwork Orange" after the Stanley Kubrick film "A Clockwork Orange."
+The bogies and fuel tank were painted a flat grey colour and North American automatic couplers were fitted – these being soon changed to a beefed-up version of the NZR chopper-type.

-Between 1977 and 1986, the entire class was repainted in the International Orange "Fruit Salad" livery - red, grey, and yellow, which most of the class wore until the end of the decade.
+Between October 1976 and 1986, the entire class was repainted in the International Orange "Fruit Salad" livery – red, grey, and yellow, which most of the class wore until the end of the decade.
 This livery had the road numbers displayed on the sides of the locomotives in large white numbers with DX 2612 the first to be painted as such.
 Since then, members of the DX class have received liveries including Cato Blue (Fruit Salad with blue instead of red), Bumble Bee (black and yellow), Corn-Cob (green and yellow) and the KiwiRail phase 1 and 2 schemes (grey, orange or red, and yellow).
 No DXs remain in the Fruit Salad, Cato Blue, Bumble Bee and Corn Cob liveries.